 Things to Do in Manali

 Two hot springs, one in Vashisht and one in Kalath, are famous for their mineral-rich water purported to have health benefits.

-Weather in Manali
+When to Visit in Manali

 The weather in Manali varies greatly throughout the year.
 Even in October you'll sweat in a T-shirt on sunny days then shiver at night when temperatures dip sharply.
-Summers can bring temperatures around 80 degrees Fahrenheit, but the mercury can drop well below freezing from October to April.
+Summers can bring temperatures around 80 degrees F, but the mercury can drop well below freezing from October to April.
+Dress appropriately!
 Most guesthouses do not have central heating, but personal heaters can sometimes be rented for an additional charge.